14 Home Page. The Weld Industry 15

 Nitrogen cannot be added to the filler metal as it can not transfer across the arc.
 When welding nitrogen can be added to the weld through the shielding or purge gas.

-See Ed's two unique gas mixes for welding Duplex in the MIG gas section.
+MIG GAS MIXES: See Ed's unique MIG gas mixes that he developed in the 1990s for welding Duplex.
+Check the MIG gas section.

 Too much nitrogen in the gas can result in a layer of austenite on the weld surface, this can result in weld strength reduction and less resistance to stress corrosion cracking.